 6. 2, on ground floor, suitable for disabled.

-snug, bar, library, breakfast room, free Wi-Fi in communal areas, large garden and patio (alfresco meals and drinks), wedding facilities, ground floor bar and snug wheelchair accessible, no adapted toilet.
+snug, bar, library, breakfast room, free Wi-Fi in communal areas, large garden and patio, wedding facilities, ground-floor bar and snug wheelchair accessible, no adapted toilet.

 B&B doubles from £182. À la carte £45.
 1-night bookings refused at peak weekends.